Table of contents |

 (d) Samsuddin

-Q1: Kalam’s childhood was a secure one both materially and emotionally.
+Q1: Kalam’s childhood was a secure one, both materially and emotionally.
 Illustrate.

 Ans: APJ Abdul Kalam called his childhood a secure one because he had loving and caring parents who gave love and guidance to their children and took care of their emotional and physical needs.
-They provided their children with all necessities, in terms of food, medicine or clothes.
+They provided their children with all necessities, in terms of food, medicine or clothing.

 Ans: Abdul Kalam’s father, Jainulabdeen, was a tall and handsome man.
 Although he did not have much of a formal education, he was progressive and valued education.
-He was an austere man and didn’t have much wealth, however, he was a generous man and provided both material and emotional security to his family.
+He was an austere man and didn’t have much wealth; however, he was a generous man and provided both material and emotional security to his family.
 He was a very practical man with a vast store of wisdom and never obstructed the progressive ways of his children.

 Q3: How was Kalam’s appearance different from that of his parents?

 Ans: Kalam did not take after his tall and handsome parents.
 He was a rather short boy with average looks.
-Unlike his parents who had quite striking features, his appearance was undistinguished.
+Unlike his parents, who had quite striking features, his appearance was undistinguished.

 Q4: How did the Second World War give Abdul Kalam the opportunity to earn his first wages?